Stamp 4 Ireland

 A stamp 4 also enables access to state funds and public funded services and is a pathway to Irish citizenship.

-Who Is Eligible for a Stamp 4?
+Who Is Eligible for an Ireland Stamp 4?

 You qualify for the Ireland Stamp 4 if you have been granted immigration permission to: